vividias/Recipes/README.md

 - Install the packages in "requirements.txt": `pip install -r requirements`

 ## Google services
-- Activate you Google API for Sheets, Docs and Drive in Google Cloud
+- Activate your Google API for Sheets, Docs and Drive in Google Cloud
 - Get your service account json from Google Cloud so that you can access the Google APIs
 - Add the file path of the json to the environment variable "SERVICE_ACCOUNT_FILE"
 - Everything created in the Google Drive will be from the user of the Google API project of Google Cloud